amkessler/prezcand_dash/README.md

 # prezcand_dash
 2020 presidential candidate tracker dashboard

+(Note: this project is no longer actively updated with new data)